tomgco/dis.io/notes/Problems.md

 Ensuring that to one has manipulated the data being sent.

 MDNS - ship a product you should register your service type with the IANA.

+Randomise ports.

+dashboard is now separated out,

+master and slave now are dashboard and slaves "WHHHOO ARRE YYOUUU"

+Using V Model

+each manager knows of every distributor, and what it is doing.